1on1pt/stock-analysis/README.md

 # Stock Analysis Tool Developement
-Developing a stock analysis tool using VBA.
+Developing a stock analysis tool using Visual Basic for Applications (VBA) in Excel.
 ## Overview of Project